TmanTman/scryo-devblog/_posts/2016-10-15-new-features-release.md

 At this stage there are multiple paths forward.
 If I sit down and think of new features, I can think of probably 20.
 But using the app makes it clearer what the way forward should be.
-So for the next couple of weeks, I'll be engaged with a focus group again to see how this can help them!
+So for the next couple of weeks, I'll be engaged with a focus group again to see how these new features can help them!

 Best regards,